 |New Bradwell Windmill|

-Of course we learned this today, thanks to the volunteers having the windmill open today, we even managed to buy a little flower milled from the old structure, a nice strong flour that I hope will make excellent yorkshires!
+Of course we learned this today, thanks to the volunteers having the windmill open.
+We even managed to buy a little flower, milled from the old structure, a nice strong flour that I hope will make excellent Yorkshires!

-We had one last cache to locate on our long walk back along the canal, and thankfully this was another success story, we quickly located the largish tub and not only signed off on over 40 geocaches in total but also found a new home for the trackable owl we had collected on a previous hunt.
+There was one last cache to locate on our long walk back along the canal, and thankfully this was another success story.
+We quickly located the, largish, tub and not only signed off on our 40th geocache, but also found a new home for the trackable owl we had collected on a previous hunt.

 Grand Union Canal

 Our geocaching may have been done for the day but our walk was not over.
 There were still some 2 km between our current position and the home end of the canal, so we set off once more.
 Walking alongside the slow moving, green waters of the canal.
 We headed around the back of Wolverton, and passed the historical old railway buildings, once home to the queens train and building works for many a locomotive, now lying in semi ruin, broken windows and crumbling bricks.

 |A Cheeky Fox – I really love this bit of local graffiti|